atelanuj/DevOps_notes/README.md

 ![alt text](image-7.png)

 ---

 #### SideCar Container

 #### ADAPTER Container

 #### AMBASSADOR Container

-## Pods in a Kubernetes cluster are used in two main ways:
+## Pods in a Kubernetes cluster are used in two main ways

 - Pods that run a single container.
   - The "one-container-per-Pod" model is the most common Kubernetes use case; in this case, you can think of a Pod as a wrapper around a single container; Kubernetes manages Pods rather than managing the containers directly.
 - Pods that run multiple containers that need to work together.
   - A Pod can encapsulate an application composed of multiple co-located containers that are tightly coupled and need to share resources.
 These co-located containers form a single cohesive unit of service—for example, one container serving data stored in a shared volume to the public, while a separate **sidecar** container refreshes or updates those files.
 The Pod wraps these containers, storage resources, and an ephemeral network identity together as a single unit.

 ### [Init Containers](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/)

 - Init containers can contain **utilities or setup scripts** not present in an app image.
 - You can specify init containers in the Pod specification alongside the containers array (which describes app containers).
 - containers that run to completion during Pod initialization.
 - init containers, which are run before the app containers are started.
 - If a Pod's init container `fails`, the `kubelet` repeatedly restarts that init container until it succeeds.
 - However, if the Pod has a `restartPolicy` of `Never`, and an init container fails during startup of that Pod, Kubernetes treats the overall Pod as failed.
 - But at times you may want to run a process that runs to completion in a container.

 **For example** a process that pulls a code or binary from a repository that will be used by the main web application.
 That is a task that will be run only  one time when the pod is first created.
 Or a process that waits  for an external service or database to be up before the actual application starts.
 That's where initContainers comes in.

 Example 1:

 ```
     apiVersion: v1
     kind: Pod